James Hilton (designer)

 James Hilton is an English designer based in London.

-He co-founded the creative agency AKQA together with Ajaz Ahmed in 1995 and over twenty years grew it to become one the world's most successful digital agencies.
+In 1995, he co-founded the creative agency AKQA together with Ajaz Ahmed and over the course of twenty years grew it to become one the world's most successful digital agencies.
 In 2014 Hilton left AKQA to found the experimental design studio AtelierStrange and custom motorcycle brand Death Machines of London.
 He joined the design company Native as their Chief Creative Officer in December 2016.

 Hilton attended Southampton Solent University (then referred to as Southampton Institute of Higher Education) from 1990 to 1994.

 Education

 Hilton attended Southampton Solent University for four years.
 Firstly on a two-year OND course in Graphic Design, followed by a further two-year HND course in Graphic Design.
 During the HND, two 'live' pitch competitions were run for external clients; a branding assignment for a local company, and an invitation to a sponsored fashion show.
 Hilton won both and spent much of his second year of HND working on client projects rather than course work.

 Upon completion of his HND he then applied for a degree in Graphic Design at the same college.
 He was denied a place on the basis that 'there's nothing more we can teach you.
 Get out there and start doing something'.
 Ironically, Hilton was then briefly employed by Southampton Solent University to teach computer aided design to degree students using the colleges first Apple Macintosh computers.